devcontainers/spec/proposals/feature-dependencies.md

     }
   ],
   "annotations": {
-    "dev.containers.dependsOn": "{\"ghcr.io\/myotherFeature:1\": { \"flag\": true}, \"features.azurecr.io\/aThirdFeature:1\": {},  \"features.azurecr.io\/aFourthFeature:1.2.3\": {}}"
+    "dev.containers.metadata": "{\"name\": \"My Feature\",\"id\": \"myFeature\",\"version\": \"1.0.0\",\"dependsOn\": {\"ghcr.io/myotherFeature:1\": {\"flag\": true},\"features.azurecr.io/aThirdFeature:1\": {},\"features.azurecr.io/aFourthFeature:1.2.3\": {}}}"
   }
 }
 ```

+> If no annotation is present on a Feature's manifest, the orchestrating tool may deduce the Feature has been published prior to this specification and has no declared dependencies.

-Supporting tools may choose to first identify all dependencies of the declared user-defined Features by fetching the manifests of the Features and reading the `dev.containers.dependsOn` annotation.
+Supporting tools may choose to identify the dependencies of the declared user-defined Features by fetching the manifest of the Features and reading the `dependsOn` and `installsAfter` properties from the `dev.containers.metadata` annotation.
 This will allow the orchestrating tool to recursively resolve all dependencies without having to download and extract each Feature's tarball.

 #### Identifying Dependencies - HTTPS Direct Tarball